NoahBurkholder/wiki-noah/docs/design.md

    3. Weapons don't feel like toys, but feel like tools.
    4. Allusion to or *direct simulation* of bystanders, civilians, and collateral damage.
    5. The violence enforces an aesthetic of authenticity, even education.
-   6. **These games often begin as actual training simulators.**
+   6. **These games often begin as actual training simulators, or historical projects.**
-   7. **These games are often unintentionally great 'Anti-War War Games'.**
+   7. **These games are often (unintentionally) great '[Anti-War War Games](https://www.youtube.com/watch?v=-228auScq1g)'.**
+   8. **One of the only times portraying violence against real groups can be constructive.
+Documentarily - for awareness, with dignity, and with [CONSENT](#representation-identity-and-puppeteering).**

 Examples:
 * [DCS World](http://store.steampowered.com/app/223750/DCS_World/)